-The Longmen Waterfall (龙门飞瀑 [Lóngmén Fēi Pù]; Dragon's Gate Waterfall) is one of the main attractions of the Longgong Caves (龙宫洞 [Lónggōng Dòng]; Dragon Palace Caves).
+The Longmen Waterfall (龙门飞瀑 [Lóngmén Fēi Pù]; Dragon's Gate Waterfall or Dragon's Gate Flying Falls) was one of the main attractions of the Longgong Caves (龙宫洞 [Lónggōng Dòng]; Dragon Palace Caves).
 This was actually an unexpected surprise for us as we had no clue that the Longgong Caves even featured a waterfall.
-And a distinctive, unusual feature about the falls was that it passed through a natural bridge or tunnel (though it did seem like the uppermost part of the falls had been man-modified for what appeared to be flood control).
+And a distinctive, unusual feature about the falls was that it passed through a natural bridge or tunnel (though it did seem like the uppermost part of the falls had been man-modified for what appeared to be erosion and/or flood control).

 From the well-established car park, we walked along a well-manicured paved walkway for about 15 minutes crossing over a couple of bridges, which themselves were perched over some smaller cascades and manmade waterfalls.
-I remembered there were quite a few young girls dressed in bright red Miao clothing looking for tourists wanting to pose for a photo with them for a fee.
+Actually, the second bridge crossed over what did appear to be an impressively wide cascade that could've been an attraction on its own if not for its vicinity to the Dragon Palace Caves and the Dragon's Gate Waterfall.
+Anyhow, I remembered there were quite a few young girls dressed in bright red Miao clothing looking for tourists wanting to pose for a photo with them for a fee.
 There were also a few peddlers selling corn and yam as well.

 Once at the falls, there was a wet-with-mist viewing area which got a little crowded in waves from the large Chinese tour groups as well as many more of the young girls in Miao attire.
 The mega groups could be a bit trying on the nerves as I remembered one middle-aged guy rudely shoved me out of the way as apparently I was in his photo.
 Since I was able to appreciate the fact that a country with over a billion people required a bit of aggressive behavior in order to get by and survive (no place for manners in most circumstances, I guess), the annoyance was brief.
 But consider yourself warned if you come across this kind of behavior (not just here but throughout the country).

-There was also a flight of stairs beyond the often-crowded viewing platform leading to an upper viewpoint that was a little quieter and offered a different perspective of the unusual Longmen Waterfall.
+In addition to the main viewing platform, there was also a path that went up a flight of stairs leading to an upper viewing platform.
+Up there, it was definitely quieter than the often-crowded lower viewing platform.
+It also provided a different perspective of the unusual Longmen Waterfall.

-From Guiyang, it was about a 2-hour ride to get here.
+From Guiyang, it was about a 2-hour car ride to get here.